azurecurve/azrcrv-to-twitter/readme.txt

 Save a draft of the post to see auto-generated default tweet and amend if necessary; to regenerate default tweet, clear Tweet field and save draft; post URL is represented by a *%s* placeholder.

+In the settings you can configure default hashtags for categories and tags to be assigned to tweets (dupicates are removed); word replacements can be configured, allowing you to, for example, switch the word `Microsoft` for `@microsoft`.

+Tweet history can be enabled so you can see when a post was tweeted and what the tweet contained.

-Integrates with [azurecurve's URL Shortener](https://development.azurecurve.co.uk/classicpress-plugins/url-shortener/) for URL in tweet.
+Integrates with azurecurve's [URL Shortener](https://development.azurecurve.co.uk/classicpress-plugins/url-shortener/) for URL in tweet.

-This plugin is multisite compatible with each site having it's own settings.
+This plugin is multisite compatible with each site having its own settings.

 == Installation ==